01011010101/OW2-Superbots/README.md

 - 250% Jump Speed.
 - 75% Gravity speed.

-#### Moira
+#### MOIRA
 - Orbs are much slower.
-- Lethargic Drain: [SECONDARY] Fire roots enemies while dealing damage.
+- Lethargic Drain: [SECONDARY FIRE] roots enemies while dealing damage.
 - Ultimate: Dark Coalescence Bomb:
   - Energy Sphere: Funnel energy into a point, creating an area that heals your team and damages the enemy.
   - Detonation: The larger the sphere gets, the larger the explosion.
 Breaking Line of sight, dying, being interrupted or moving too far from the origin point will detonate the bomb.
   - Reaching 100 bomb radius will provide the most damage (If you accidentally detonate too early, the ultimate will be refunded).
   - Flight enabled during ultimate.
 Jump to go up/Crouch to go down.

-#### Orisa
+#### ORISA
 - Fortify: Repair 25% HP over 5 seconds.
 - Rocket Punch: Pushes enemies back based on the amount of charge accumulated.
-Instantly kills bots when at 100%, 33 sec cooldown.
+Instantly kills bots when at 100%.
+Reaches full charge in 15 seconds.
 - Heavy Armor: 75% Armor.

-#### Pharah
+#### PHARAH
 - Fusion Reactor: Accumulate Power over time, up to 999%.
 - Every point of power equals a point of damage.
 - Emergency Repairs: Automatically heals Pharah instantly for 100% HP when she is below 30% health.
 Costs 50 power.